dantleech/blog/content/posts/2026/04-25-day-zero/index.md

 taking that one.
 Neither of the routes are exact and I'll be largely making them up as I go.

-{{< callout >}}
+> There's the obvious concern that I'd be spending significant sandwiches in
-There's the obvious concern that I'd be spending significant sandwiches in Germany, which is far from ideal, but in anycase better than the poor sandwich culture of France.
+> Germany, which is far from ideal, but in anycase better than the poor sandwich culture
-{{</ callout >}}
+> [^sandwich] of France.

 ## Fitness